fangwei123456/spikingjelly/docs/source/clock_driven_en/11_cext_neuron_with_lbl.rst

 .. image:: ../_static/tutorials/clock_driven/11_cext_neuron_with_lbl/test.*
     :width: 100%

-In fact, we set an identical seed in both examples, but get a different results, which maybe caused by the numerical errors between CUDA and PyTorch functions.
-The logs also record the execution time of training and testing.
-It can be found that the training execution time of the SNN with CUDA-Enhanced neurons and Layer-by-Layer propagation is 64% of the naive PyTorch SNN, and the testing execution time is 58% of the naive PyTorch SNN.
+In fact, we set an identical seed in both examples, but get a different results, which maybe caused by the numerical errors between cupy and pytorch functions.
+It can be found that the training execution time with cupy backend is 69% of the naive PyTorch SNN.